Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 strong growth rate at 5 percent.
 I think the last three quarters who have been trending at mid-single digits

 or even higher.
-And, Amy, I’d just love your thoughts as we progress through Fiscal ’18, just so we think
+And, Amy, I’d just love your thoughts as we progress through Fiscal ’18, just so we think about

-of aware of the comps that come up in Q2 and beyond?
+of the comps that come up in Q2 and beyond?

 SATYA NADELLA: Maybe I can start and at least give you how we think about it technically and product-wise